Top music industry professionals, Emmy, Grammy and BRIT Award winners, Platinum Album artists and voting members of the GRAMMYS

-Marc (Kipper) Eldridge (pictured with UKSC winner Emma Fitzsimons) is one of the UK's most eminent producers and composers.
-He has two Grammy Awards and also an Emmy Award and his albums have sold more than 15 million copies.
-He is well known as Sting's producer and musical director and he produced (and performed on) Sting’s album Brand New Day and the Platinum albums All This Time and Sacred Love and produced/performed on all Sting’s musical output between 1998 and 2005.
+Marc (Kipper) Eldridge (pictured in his studio with UKSC winner Emma Fitzsimons) is one of the UK's most eminent producers and composers.
+He has two Grammy Awards and also an Emmy Award and his albums have sold more than 15 million copies with many hundreds of millions of streams.
+He is well known as Sting's producer and musical director and he produced (and performed on) Sting’s album Brand New Day and the Platinum albums All This Time and Sacred Love.
+He produced and performed on all Sting’s musical output between 1998 and 2005.
 He has also worked with Stevie Wonder, James Morrison, Mary J Blige, James Taylor, Richard Marx, Clay Aiken, Chris Botti, Gary Numan, Catherine Zeta Jones and Curtis Stigers among many others.
 Find out more at kippermusic.co.uk

-Although not currently actively judging this year Kipper has helped with UKSC judging on different years in the past, and has mentored with us (see photo with UKSC winner in his studio) so he is deserving of a mention here and his involvement was greatly appreciated.and valued.
-He has also produced and written scores for a number of Hollywood feature films and he first met Sting while working on the Sharon Stone movie The Mighty.
+We do not expect Kipper to be an active judge in 2022 but he has helped with UKSC judging in different years in the past and mentored with us (see photo with UKSC winner Emma in his studio).
+He deserves a mention and thank you here and his involvement is greatly appreciated.
+Kipper has also produced and written scores for a number of Hollywood feature films and he first met Sting while working on the Sharon Stone movie The Mighty.
 Kipper works from his own studio in Surrey where he produces, writes and mixes for many new and established artistes alike.
 He also has his own record label, Extenso Music Unlimited - visit the website at extensomusic.com.

 Natalie was a winner in the UK Songwriting Contest back in 2004 at the tender age of only 11.
-Winning the UKSC at such a young age quickly brought Natalie to the attention of the music industry with a large feature article about her win in the UK's prestigious The Stage newspaper and interviews on the BBC and elsewhere and she was soon signed by Simon Cowell for his band Angelis.
-The band were a huge success and Natalie was presented with a Platinum Album Award on national TV for sales of over 500,000 copies of the band's debut album.
-She was also personally presented with a Special Achievement Award from the President of the Philippines (her family's home country) for outstanding achievements in music.
-Her career is still based in London but she is also now very popular in SE Asia and she tours the Philippines appearing on the nation's biggest and most popular TV shows there.
+Winning the UKSC at such a young age was great media story and led to coverarge including a large feature article about her in the UK's prestigious The Stage newspaper and interviews on the BBC and elsewhere.
+This brought her to the attention of many in the music industry and she was signed by Simon Cowell for his band Angelis.
+The band were a huge success and Natalie was presented with a Platinum Album Award on national TV for sales of over 500,000 copies of the debut album.
+She was also personally presented with a Special Achievement Award from the President of the Philippines (her family's home country) for outstanding achievements in music, citing her UKSC win.
+Her career is still based in London where she appears on the West End stage, and she also became very popular in SE Asia and has toured the Philippines appearing on the nation's biggest and most popular TV shows.

-Natalie is one of the past winners who became involved in judging and took part as a judge back in 2012.
-She said "I'm so proud of my UK Songwriting Contest win.
+When she was 20 years old Natalie was one of the first past winners who were invited to judge the UKSC.
+She said at the time: "I'm so proud of my UK Songwriting Contest win.
 Doing well in the contest gave me confidence in my writing and I would recommend it to anyone".
 Visit her Instagram page here.